 Creative Tithing Cohort

 The creative tithing cohort is a small group of artists who have committed to support each other in the process of creative tithing.
 The cohort offers creative and spiritual accountability, advocates, and serves as an ongoing reminder that life extends far beyond our own work.
 At this point, we recommend that other people looking to creative tithe find a small group to grow with.
-We've been in this group together for more than a year, and we are much the better for it.
+We've been in this group together for years, and we are much the better for it.
 We look forward to seeing how each of our fluid practices develop and how they can support our community over time.

 Billy and Sarah Mark have been sources of inspiration and connection for us throughout our years in Detroit, both through their work and their "works".
 Their presence, dedication, faith, and vulnerability,